GodManhattan/CaseTrack-USCIS/terms_of_service.md

 Please read these Terms of Service ("Terms") carefully before using the USCIS Case Tracker mobile application.

-Disclaimer: USCIS Case Tracker is an independent application and is not affiliated with, endorsed by, or sponsored by the U.S. Citizenship and Immigration Services (USCIS) or any other government agency.
+This app is not affiliated with or endorsed by the U.S. Citizenship and Immigration Services (USCIS) or any other government agency.
+It is an independent tool created by a third-party developer to help users track their USCIS cases.
+The app uses publicly available information provided through the official USCIS Case Status API.

 ## Acceptance of Terms